dzavalishin/mqtt_udp/README.md

 * Add implementation in your favorite programming language
 * Write a bridge to classic MQTT protocol (we have very simple one here written in Python)
 * Extend your favorite MQTT broker or IoT system (OpenHAB?) with MQTT/UDP support
+* Check MQTT/UDP specification/implementation against MQTT spec.
+We must be compatible where possible.

 It is really easy.